Esonhugh/ROR_learning/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+## this is the project for Eson learning MVC web framework with rails

+generate by rails 6.1

 Things you may want to cover:

-* Ruby version
+* Ruby version : 2.7

-* System dependencies
+* System dependencies : rails 6.1

-* Configuration
+* Configuration : in config dir

-* Database creation
+* Database creation : sqlite 3

 * Database initialization

-* How to run the test suite
+* How to run the test suite : bin/rails server

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

-* ...